 Rabbi Matis Weinberg, however, translates it : "today is the conception of the universe".
 In his striking phrase, Rosh Hashanah is the "womb of the year".
 On these days, all of the possibilities of the coming year exist in embryo.
 "The developing foetus is exquisitely vulnerable to minute changes in the uterine environment... in the same way, the nascent year is sensitive to small variations in Rosh Hashanah the womb, which defines the year's potential."

-The idea of infinite potential often arises.
+The idea of infinite potential often arises with the New Year.

 Most prayer books translate the words hayom harat olam as “Today the world is born.”
 But a closer look at the Hebrew reveals other possibilities.
 The most straightforward word, hayom, simply means “today.”
 Olam can mean “world,” a word that’s become quite familiar from the phrase tikkun olam, “repairing the world.”
 But olam can also mean “forever” or “eternal,” as in the phrase l’olam va’ed.
 And harat, which we usually see translated as “born,” comes from the Hebrew word for pregnancy, herayon.